-The following tests are performed each time the Apple Secure Key Store Cryptographic Module, v1.0 starts and must be completed successfully for the module to operate in the FIPS approved mode.
-If any of the following tests fails the device powers itself off.
-To rerun the self-tests on demand, the user must reboot the device.
+The following tests are performed each time the Apple Secure Key Store Cryptographic Module, v9.0 starts and must be completed successfully for the module to operate.
+If any of the following tests fail, the module enters into an error state whereby data output interface is inhibited and the device powers itself off.
+To rerun the self-tests on demand, the user must reboot the module.